General Landscape Uses:

 About 1-2 feet in height; to 4 feet when in flower.
 As broad as tall except when in flower.

 Widespread in eastern and central North America west to Texas and south to Miami-Dade and Collier counties.
 Presumed extirpated in Miami-Dade County.
 Very rare or extirpated in Broward County; collected twice west of Deerfield Beach and last reported from the Indian Trace Water Management Basin in 1989.
+Not documented on barrier islands in South Florida, but possibly historically present; it grows well at Pan’s Garden

 Wet to moist, seasonally inundated sandy or calcareous soils, without humus.